LucasLarese/regime-filtered-momentum/README.md

 This project evaluates whether adding a probabilistic market regime filter improves the performance of a 6-month momentum trading strategy.

 The baseline strategy goes long SPY when its 6-month momentum is positive and otherwise holds cash.
-The treatment strategy applies the same momentum rule, but only enters the market when the predicted probability of a favorable market regime (`bull_calm`) exceeds a specified threshold.
+The treatment strategy applies the same momentum rule, but only enters the market when the predicted probability of a favorable market regime 'bull_calm' exceeds a specified threshold.

 The aim is to test whether regime contextual filtering improves return quality, reduces drawdowns, and produces better risk-adjusted performance.